 A gluten-free diet that relies heavily on packaged foods, junk foods, processed foods, and sweets will deter healing and can lead to fiber and nutrient deficiencies, weight gain, increased metal exposure, and a slew of diseases.

-However, a gluten-free diet centered on eating fresh, whole, nutrient-dense, and naturally gluten-free foods will deter disease and promote health and longevity.
+However, a gluten-free diet centered on fresh, whole, nutrient-dense, and naturally gluten-free foods will deter disease and promote health and longevity.

 Additional Reading